 Greg W. Rayford has served as Senior Vice President and General Counsel of the Company since March 2011.
 Prior to joining the Company, Mr. Rayford served as corporate partner of Andrews Kurth LLP with a focus on mergers and acquisitions and corporate and commercial transactions from July 2007 to February 2011.
-Prior to July 2007, he served as lead counsel on domestic and international mergers and acquisitions and divestitures at Science Applications International Corporation.
-Prior to that, Mr. Rayford spent over seven years at Kirkland & Ellis LLP where his experience included various strategic and leveraged buyouts and recapitalizations, divestitures, venture capital and minority investments, and public and private offerings of debt and equity securities.
+Prior to July 2007, he served as corporate counsel at Science Applications International Corporation.
+Prior to that, Mr. Rayford was a corporate partner of Kirkland & Ellis LLP where his experience included various strategic and leveraged buyouts and recapitalizations, divestitures, venture capital and minority investments, and public and private offerings of debt and equity securities.
 Mr. Rayford earned his law degree, magna cum laude, from the University of Wisconsin Law School and his B.B.A. in Finance Investment and Banking from the University of Wisconsin.